Possession and Distribution of Adderall or Ritalin Attorneys Monmouth County, NJ

 Serving Clients Across West Long Branch, Eatontown, Freehold, Red Bank, Asbury Park, Wall, and Monmouth County

-Adderall and Ritalin are stimulant drugs which are primarily used to treat attention deficit hyperactivity disorder (ADHD) as well as narcolepsy.
-Both drugs come as either short acting tablets or long acting capsules.
+Adderall and Ritalin are stimulant drugs that are primarily used to treat attention deficit hyperactivity disorder (ADHD) as well as narcolepsy.
+Both drugs come as either short-acting tablets or long-acting capsules.
 Both stimulants are considered controlled substances as per the definition in New Jersey Revised Statutes 2C:35-2.
-Prescription drug possession and distribution is considered a very serious crime in New Jersey, with jail time and fines comparable with those handed out for other drug related crimes including distribution of marijuana, cocaine, heroin, and more.
+Prescription drug possession and distribution is considered a very serious crime in New Jersey, with jail time and fines comparable with those handed out for other drug-related crimes including distribution of marijuana, cocaine, heroin, and more.

 Call our office today for a free and confidential consultation with a member of our seasoned legal team regarding your Adderall, Ritalin, or other prescription drug possession with intent to distribute charges.